Demand chain

 In business, a demand chain is the understanding and management of customer demand, in contrast to a supply chain.
-Madhani suggests that the demand chain "comprises all the demand processes necessary to understand, create, and stimulate customer demand".
+P. M. Madhani (2019) suggests that the demand chain "comprises all the demand processes necessary to understand, create, and stimulate customer demand".
 Cranfield School of Management academic Martin Christopher has suggested that "ideally the supply chain should become a demand chain", explaining that ideally all product logistics and processing should occur "in response to a known customer requirement".

 Concept

 Analysing the firm's activities as a linked chain is a tried and tested way of revealing value creation opportunities.
 The business economist Michael Porter of Harvard Business School pioneered a value chain approach: "the value chain disaggregates the firm into its strategically relevant activities in order to understand the costs and existing potential sources of differentiation".
 It is the micro mechanism at the level of the firm that equalizes supply and demand at the macro market level.